timbertson/gup/README.md

 with a higher precedence for a given target), that target will be rebuilt.

-## Build script executaion:
+## Build script execution:

-`gup` invokes
-your build script as `scriptname output_path target`.
+`gup` invokes your build script as `scriptname output_path target`.
 Wherever possible, your build script should generate its result in `output_path`.
 This is an absolute path to a temporary file that, once your buildscript has completed successfully, will replace the current `target` file.
 There are a few benefits to this approach:

 1. By generating this file instead of writing to `target` directly, you can ensure that `target` is always the result of a successful build,